mflaxman/blind-xpub/README.md

   <summary>Caravan</summary>

-If you designate the transaction as a "Coldcard", Caravan can interact with buidl (because Caravan's Coldcard implementation is PSBT under-the-hood).
+If you designate the transaction as a "Coldcard", Caravan can interact with `buidl` (because Caravan's Coldcard implementation under-the-hood is regular PSBT).

 Then, you can generate the transaction to sign using multiwallet ([text](psbt_from_caravan.txt) or [screenshot](psbt_from_caravan.png)) and relay this to your bitcoin node: